Asset hyperlinking

 General commands

-A general command also retrieves another item (of any type) but it is not linked to a cell or row.
-It is related to the (dataset) item in general.
+A general command also retrieves another asset (of any type) but it is not linked to a cell or row.
+It is related to the (dataset) asset in general.
 When general commands have been configured, they are available by pressing the "Execute command" button on the main toolbar of the Dataset Viewer.
-The parameter(s) of the item retrieved by a general command can be assigned with the parameter(s) of the current item (the item in which the command is configured).
-That's how you pass a context (e.g. a date) from one item to another.
+The parameter(s) of the asset retrieved by a general command can be assigned with the parameter(s) of the current asset (the asset in which the command is configured).
+That's how you pass a context (e.g. a date) from one asset to another.

-Workflows are a special Catalog item type.
+Workflows are a special Catalog asset type.
 It doesn't return anything, so technically it can't be "retrieved", it can only be "triggered".
-A workflow item simply runs an EasyMorph project.
-Like any computed item, a workflow item can assign project parameters before its execution.
+A workflow asset simply runs an EasyMorph project.
+Like any computed asset, a workflow asset can assign project parameters before its execution.

-Workflow items are typically used when you need to perform some kind of action, instead of retrieving data.
+Workflow assets are typically used when you need to perform some kind of action, instead of retrieving data.
 For instance:

 • Send emails